jodaishap/python-challenge/README.md

 ## PyBank

-* In this challenge, created a Python script for analyzing the financial records of a company.
+* In this challenge, a Python script is created for analyzing the financial records of a company.
 Utilized a data set of financial data called [budget_data.csv](PyBank/Resources/budget_data.csv).
 The dataset is composed of two columns: `Date` and `Profit/Losses`.

 * Created a Python script that analyzes the records to calculate each of the following: